-Private Voice, Piano, Guitar, Ukulele, Electric Bass, Mandolin, and Penny Whistle lessons
+Private Voice, Piano, Guitar, Ukulele, Drum, Electric Bass, Irish Whistle, and Songwriting Lessons in Annapolis, Maryland

 We hand select our teachers based on two criteria:

 - Ability to engage students in musical learning for upbeat and fun lessons.

 - Ability to provide high quality age/skill appropriate lessons to all students.